-While it appears straightforward enough, how does the announcement actually affect you?
+While it appears straightforward enough, how does the loan moratorium and repayment assistance actually affect you?

 Deferred loan/financing payments

-The major point for most people would be the moratorium on repayment or payment of financing for six months from April 1.
+The major point for most people would be the moratorium on repayment or payment of financing for six months.
 It is basically saying that you do not need to meet your monthly loan payments for that amount of time, and will not be penalised for it.

-- You will still accrue interest normally during those six months.
+- However, you will still accrue interest normally during those six months.

 - It does not apply to credit card debt.

-- This does not apply to loans/financing that are more than 90 days in arrears from April 1 2020.
+- It does not apply to loans/financing that are more than 90 days on the date that you request for the moratorium.